 - Unexplained muscle or joint pain

-- Dizziness that worsens with moving from lying down or sitting to standing
+- Dizziness or lightheadedness that worsens when moving from lying down or sitting to standing

 - Unrefreshing sleep